Precepting

 • Board certified in the area of instruction.

-• Have practiced for at least a year in your current discipline.
+• At least one year experience in current discipline.

-What kind of clinical experiences are you seeking?
+What kind of clinical experiences is the program seeking for clinical rotations?

-All second year PA students are required to complete clinical rotations in primary care (family medicine), pediatrics, internal medicine, emergency medicine, general surgery, and women’s health, where the focus is on gynecology/prenatal health.
+All second year PA students are required to complete clinical rotations in family medicine, pediatrics, internal medicine, emergency medicine, general surgery, behavorial medicine, and women’s health.
 All rotations with the exception of family medicine (10 weeks) are 5 weeks.
-In addition, students will have the opportunity to select one 5 week elective that can be completed in any discipline.
-Participation in call, weekend rotations, and other activities, such as visits to long-term care facilities or nursing homes with preceptors, is highly encouraged.
+In addition, students will have the opportunity to select two (5) week elective that can be completed in any specialty or subspecialty.
+Students are expected to carry the schedule of the preceptor, including on-call, weekend, and nursing home rounds.

 What can I expect from a second year MPAS student?

 Second year students should be able to perform comprehensive and focused histories, and physical examinations.
-While their clinical reasoning skills will strengthen over time, they should be able to develop a list of differential diagnoses, and determine the next steps in the diagnosis and treatment of conditions.
+While their clinical reasoning skills will strengthen over the course of the clinical year, the student should be able to develop a list of differential diagnoses and determine the next steps in the diagnosis and treatment of conditions.

 How do I incorporate a student into my practice setting?